yiluheihei/NFP/README.md

-# NFP
-Network fingerprint analysis in R
+# NFP: Network fingerprint analysis in R

 This package implements the network fingerprint framework.
 A biomedical network is characterized as a spectrum-like vector called “network fingerprint”, which contains similarities to basic networks.
 This knowledge-based multidimensional characterization provides a more intuitive way to decipher molecular networks, especially for large-scale network comparisons and clustering analyses